 Stand in awe as the sun rises over Earth's highest mountain

-Weibaoshan is one of the Taoist religion’s most sacred mountains, and has twenty temples dotted on its forested slopes.
-Take a scenic walk and discover a handful of these temples, stopping at Qingxia temple where you will introduce you to Taoist priest who will introduce you to Taoist meditation techniques.
+Weibaoshan is one of the Taoist religion’s most sacred mountains and has twenty temples dotted on its forested slopes.
+Take a scenic walk and discover a handful of these temples and meet with a Taoist priest who will introduce you to Taoist meditation techniques.
 (B,L)

-Drive to Shaxi Ancient Town, nestled deep in the Himalayan foothills.
-Learn about the fascinating minority peoples who reside in the area and enjoy a local lunch.
-Continue to Lijiang and spend the evening meandering the Old Quarter.
+Drive to Shaxi ancient town, nestled deep in the Himalayan foothills.
+Learn about the fascinating minority people who live in the area and enjoy a local lunch.
+Continue to Lijiang and spend the evening wandering the old town.
 (B,L)

-A magnificent mountain massif, the Jade Dragon Snow Mountain soars to 5,500 metres.
-Taking a chairlift, explore one of the gorgeous high meadows and enjoy the amazing vistas.
+A magnificent mountain, the Jade Dragon Snow Mountain soars to 5,500 metres.
+Taking a chairlift, explore one of the stunning high meadows and enjoy the amazing vistas.
 Admire the fascinating Ming Dynasty frescoes at Baisha and see the intricate creations of the embroidery school.
-Next, meet a genuine Shaman who will teach you to write the forgotten language of Dongba Pictograms.
+Next, meet a Shaman who will teach you to write the forgotten language of Dongba Pictograms.
 (B,L,D)

-Visit Lijiang’s iconic Black Dragon Pool before the incredible Tiger Leaping Gorge with its backdrop of snow-capped mountains, it is one of China's most extraordinary sights.
-The whole area is spectacular – prepare for breathtaking views.
-Continue on to the Tibetan monastery town of Zhongdian, also known as Shangri-La.
-Explore the Old Town and visit the Dafo Temple.
+Visit Black Dragon Pool Park for magnificent views of the Jade Dragon Snow Mountain.
+Journey to the 3,000-metre-deep Tiger Leaping Gorge.
+With its backdrop of snow-capped mountains, it is one of China's most extraordinary sights.
+Continue to the Tibetan monastery town of Zhongdian, also known as Shangri-La.
+Visit Dafo Temple and spend some free time exploring the old town.
 (B,L)

-Visit the Songzanlin Monastery before an easy hike at Na Pa Hai.
-Make your way to a rural Tibetan-style village where you will learn about the villagers; way of life and taste home-cooked dishes.
-Return to Zhongdian.
+Visit Songzanlin Monastery before hiking 2-3 hours to Napa Hai.
+Here you are surrounded by towering mountains and lush grasslands brimming with flora and fauna.
+Next, visit a rural Tibetan-style village where you will learn about the villagers’ way of life, make butter tea and taste home-cooked dishes.
 (B,L,D)